 The town Ambassa and the village Thakurdwara are good access points to Bardia National Park.

 Bardia National Park is the biggest untouched wilderness in the Terai.
-It covers an area of 968 km² of sal forest and grassland and protects one of Asia’s largest stretches of tiger habitat.
-A population of 50 tigers was counted in 2013, a record high number in the park’s history, but it needs some luck to see a tiger.
-Bardia National Park is home to, at least, 30 other mammal species including one-horned rhino, wild elephant, swamp deer and the endangered Ganges river dolphin.
-Additionally, more than 407 bird species, among them the Bengal florican, white-rumped vulture, peafowl, bar-headed goose and Sarus crane, can be found in the park.
+It covers an area of 968 km² of sal forest and grassland.
+The National Park protects one of Asia’s largest stretches of tiger habitat.
+A population of 50 tigers was counted in 2013, a record high number in the park’s history.
+With any luck, you’ll see a tiger!
+Bardia National Park is home to at least 30 other mammal species, including the one-horned rhino, the wild elephant, swamp deer and the endangered Ganges river dolphin.
+Additionally, more than 407 bird species can be found in the park.
+Among them: the Bengal florican, the white-rumped vulture, the peafowl, the bar-headed goose and the Sarus crane.

-The Crocodile Breeding Centre offers a closer look at the park’s reptiles like turtles, marsh mugger and gharial crocodiles.
-South of the park headquarters, the Elephant Breeding Centre can be visit.
-It is the best to go there in the afternoon, when the elephants come back from grazing in the park.
-Finally, it is a good area to explore the customs and rituals of Tharu people, the earliest inhabitants of the Terai, during a visit of the Tharu Cultural Museum.
+The Crocodile Breeding Centre offers a closer look at the park’s reptiles, like turtles, marsh muggers and gharial crocodiles.
+South of the park headquarters, you can visit the Elephant Breeding Centre.
+It is best to go there in the afternoon, when the elephants come back from grazing in the park.
+Finally, it is a good area to explore the customs and rituals of Tharu people – the earliest inhabitants of the Terai – during a visit of the Tharu Cultural Museum.